modulytic/ws-daemon/README.md

 ## Running

-Once your environment is configured, just run `npm start` to start the server.
+Once your environment is configured, just run `npm start` to start the daemon.
+To run it in the background, run `npm start &`.